-A positive handling plan including a risk assessment should be put in place and agreed by all parties for any students who have specific needs in respect of particularly challenging behaviour.
+A Behaviour Support Plan should be put in place and agreed by all parties for any students who have specific needs in respect of particularly challenging behaviour.
 If a student's behaviour could present a serious risk to themselves or others, a robust risk assessment, regularly reviewed and a physical intervention plan, where relevant, must be put in place.
 All incidents and subsequent actions should be recorded and reported to a manager and the student's parents/carers.
 Where it is anticipated that physical intervention is likely to be required, a plan should be put in place that the student and parents/carers are aware of and agree to.
 Parental consent does not permit the use of unlawful physical intervention or deprive a student of their liberty.
 The School has a separate policy on Behaviour Management.

-2. Confidentiality
+3. Confidentiality